wendyverdonk93/docs/content/integrations/ecommerce-integrations/prestashop-1-6/faq/do-you-support-thirty-bees.md

 read_more: "."
 aliases: [/integrations/prestashop-1-6/faq/do-you-support-thirty-bees/]
 ---
-Please contact our Integration Team at <integration@multisafepay.com> when you use the Prestashop fork [thirty bees](https://thirtybees.com/blog/what-is-thirty-bees)
+Email our Integration Team at <integration@multisafepay.com> when you use the Prestashop fork [thirty bees](https://thirtybees.com/blog/what-is-thirty-bees)